ypriverol/github-paper/document/manuscript.md

 (https://jekyllrb.com) that can be integrated with other platforms such as Bootstrap (http://getbootstrap.com/) or Disqus (https://disqus.com/), to support and moderate comments.
-In addition, GitHub also provides mechanisms for real-time communication called Gitter (http://gitter.im).
-Gitter is a GitHub-based chat tool (in limited beta at the time of writing) which enables developers and users to share aspects of their work.
+In addition, several real-time communication platforms has been integrated with GitHub such as Gitter (http://gitter.im) and Slack (https://slack.com/).
+A real-time communications system allows the user community, developers and project collaborators to exchange ideas, issues, report bugs or get support.
+For example, Gitter is a GitHub-based chat tool (in limited beta at the time of writing) which enables developers and users to share aspects of their work.
 Gitter inherits the shape of the social groups operating around GitHub repositories, organisations, and issues.
 It relies on the identity